 Paris is beautiful, the architecture the breathtaking, the artwork is to die for and everyone is in love.
 Or something like that.

 Just up from our hotel, (the one with the best wallpaper in the world; The Hotel Josephine) is the beautiful area of Montmartre which has quickly become my favourite area of Paris.
-The 18th Arrondissement with its quaint streets, quirky little galleries, windmills, Sacre Coeur and breath taking views, you can wander aimlessly around the cute streets for hours and just soak it all in.
-Here’s the 10 Best Things To Do in Montmarte and reasons why it is my favourite area of Paris and should be on your must visit list!
+The 18th Arrondissement with its quaint streets, quirky little galleries, windmills, Sacre Coeur and breathtaking views, you can wander aimlessly around the cute streets for hours and just soak it all in.
+Here are the 10 Best Things To Do in Montmartre and reasons why it is my favourite area of Paris and should be on your must-visit list!

-This Roman Catholic Church and minor basilica is on top of the summit of butte Montmartre, the highest point of the city of Paris.
+This Roman Catholic Church and the minor basilica is on top of the summit of Butte Montmartre; the highest point of the city of Paris.
 It’s grand, it’s beautiful and it’s incredibly picturesque.